ClarissaSun/Longitudinal-evolution-prediction-AD-shap/README.md

 **The information does however exist in the ADNI database (one spreadsheet is under Study Data-> Medical History -> Medical History [ADNI1,GO,2]) and TADPOLE participants are welcome to use the information from these spreadsheets if desired.**

+2. Biomarkers of AD

-The five most commonly investigated biomarkers were recently included in the revised diagnostic criteria for AD and MCI due to AD (Albert et al.,2011; McKhann et al., 2011).
+Given the above methodplogies, the five most commonly investigated biomarkers were recently included in the revised diagnostic criteria for AD and MCI due to AD (Albert et al.,2011; McKhann et al., 2011).
 These five biomarkers can be divided into two categories:

 + measures of the amyloid beta protein

 + measures of damage to nerve cells (Jack et al., 2012).

-Following the two categories, the standard datasets contain the some or all of the following biomarkers:
+The standard datasets contain the some or all of the following biomarkers:

 1. Main cognitive tests (excluding subtypes) - neuropsychological tests administered by a clinical expert

 + CDR Sum of Boxes
-+ ADAS11
++ ADAS11 (The Alzheimer's Disease Assessment Scale)
-+ ADAS13
++ ADAS13 (ADAS11 and ADAS13 reflect the 11-item and 13-item versions of this test)
-+ MMSE
++ MMSE (Mini-mental state examination)
-+ RAVLT
++ RAVLT (Rey Auditory Verbal Learning Test)
-+ Moca
++ Moca (Montreal Cognitive Assessment)
-+ Ecog
++ Ecog (ECOG Performance Status)

-2. MRI ROIs (Freesurfer) - measures of brain structural integrity
+2. MRI of ROIs - measures of brain structural integrity of ROI (Region of interest)

 + volumes
 + cortical thicknesses
 + surface areas

-3. FDG PET ROI averages - measure cell metabolism, where cells affected by AD show reduced metabolism
+3. FDG(fluorodeoxyglucose) PET of ROI averages - measure cell metabolism, where cells affected by AD show reduced metabolism of ROI (Region of interest)

-4. AV45 PET ROI averages - measures amyloid-beta load in the brain, where amyloid-beta is a protein that mis-folds (i.e. its 3D structure is not properly constructed), which then leads to AD
+4. AV45 PET of ROI averages - measures amyloid-beta load of ROI (Region of interest) in the brain, where amyloid-beta is a protein that mis-folds (i.e. its 3D structure is not properly constructed), which then leads to AD

-5. AV1451 PET ROI averages - measures tau load in the brain, where tau is another protein which, when abnormal, damages neurons and thus leads to AD
+5. AV1451 PET of ROI averages - measures tau load in the brain, where tau is another protein which, when abnormal, damages neurons and thus leads to AD

 6. DTI ROI measures - measures microstructural parameters related to cells and axons (cell radial diffusivity, axonal diffusivity, etc ... )